 Frequently asked questions

-Are there typical common misconceptions that students have in different academic subjects?
+Are there typical misconceptions that occur for different subject areas?

 Brown, J. S., & Burton, R. R. (1978).
 Diagnostic models for procedural bugs in basic mathematical skills.
 Cognitive Science, 2, 155-192.